 And that’s assuming you swipe everything locally.
 If you have your pre-wedding photoshoot or hen’s night overseas, even better.

 Another group that’ll greatly benefit from this are frequent travellers.
-Your overseas spending will chalk up miles in no time.
+Your overseas spending will also let you earn miles in no time.

 Alternatives to BOC Elite Miles World Mastercard